 Nor was I seeing the funny side during Bridget Jones’ Diary, a film so mercilessly cut up and thrown back together it made barely a lick of sense.
 And yet even that wasn’t a patch on American Pie 2, an unforgivable mess that was so gutted from head to toe it actually clocked in at 35 minutes!
 (Though in all seriousness the uncut version wasn’t much better).

-For the first time, quite possibly ever, Theater 4 was packed to the rafters and the mood was festive to say the least.
-Securing seats a couple of rows from the back, we enjoyed great views of the madness below.
-There were very few westerners in attendance, and those that were found themselves swallowed up amid noisy families and large sprawling groups of teenage boys.
-With the film well underway, a gaggle of young girls bobbed around throwing popcorn at each other as mobile phones intermittently rang around us.
+Theater 4 was packed to the rafters that evening and the mood was… festive… to say the least.
+Securing a seat a few rows from the back, I enjoyed great views of the madness below.
+There were very few westerners in attendance and those that were found themselves swallowed up amidst noisy families and large, howling groups of teenage boys.
+With the film well underway I found my view blocked by a gaggle of young girls who bobbed about throwing popcorn at each other.

-Two rows ahead a pair of middle-aged men sat openly debating god-knows-what in angry guttural Arabic, oblivious to the action taking place on the screen before them.
+Two rows ahead a pair of middle-aged men sat openly debating god-knows-what in guttural Arabic, seemingly oblivious to the action taking place on the screen before them.
+Elsewhere, a number of mobile phones began ringing, their owners happy enough to take the calls right there and then with no regard at all for anyone around them.
 When Yoda first appeared there was a manic cheer that rippled across an entire row somewhere down the front.
-One or two people had gotten themselves so excited they’d sprung up from their seats.
-Whooping loudly and punching the air, their silhouettes snaked across the screen and it was a good few minutes before they sat down again and order was restored.
-Elsewhere people wandered in and out as they pleased as if they were in their own front room.
-The whole evening was a bizarre, hilarious, intoxicating experience that turned out to be far more entertaining than anything George Lucas had come up with for the movie.
+One or two people had gotten themselves so excited they’d sprung up from their seats, whooping loudly and punching the air; their silhouettes snaking across the screen.